hyperledger/besu-docs/docs/public-networks/concepts/transactions/pool.md

 :::

 The layered transaction pool uses a scoring system to avoid repeatedly evaluating transient invalid pending transactions, which can block the evaluation of valid ones.
-Each pending transaction starts with a score of `127`, which decreases with each penalization down to `-128`.
+Each pending transaction starts with a score of `127` and is penalized over time, with the score decreasing to a minimum of -128.
 This score determines the transaction's rank in the pool, pushing invalid transactions lower so they are evaluated only after non-penalized or less penalized ones.

 The [`--tx-pool-min-score`](../../reference/cli/options.md#tx-pool-min-score) option, which accepts a value between `-128` and `127`, instructs the transaction pool to remove pending transactions when their score falls below the specified value.
-By default, the value is `-128`, meaning the pending transaction will not be removed and will stay in the pool with the lowest score, and selected after all other pending transactions.
+By default, the value is `-128`, meaning the pending transaction will remain in the pool with the lowest score and will only be selected after all other pending transactions have been processed.

 ## Sequenced transaction pool